Electron Interactions in Rashba Materials: Ferromagnetism

-In what follows, we assume a short-ranged, momentum-independent e-e interaction potential, $\mathcal{U}_{\bm{p}-\bm{p}'} \equiv \mathcal{U}_0$, and adopt a specific momentum dependence for the SOI magnitude,~\footnote{Subsequently, these model restrictions will be relaxed to account for realistic long-ranged interactions with dielectric screening and the precise microscopic momentum-dependence of the SOI\@.
-A numerical treatment of 2D Rashba systems incorporating these aspects can be found in Appendix~\ref{Sec:Ferro-2D}.}
+These model restrictions will be subsequently relaxed to account for realistic long-ranged interactions with dielectric screening and the precise microscopic momentum-dependence of the SOI\@.
+A numerical analysis of 2D Rashba systems that includes these factors is presented in Appendix~\ref{Sec:Ferro-2D}.

-where $\Lambda/2m$ is an energy scale of the order of the band gap.
-This is a simplest functional form that captures the decreasing magnitude of SOI as momentum increases.
-We stress that by neglecting the momentum dependence of $\alpha$ one could infer that the interaction parameter of the PSOI increases indefinitely as the electron concentration grows~\cite{review_jetp}.
-However, an extremely dense electron gas should essentially behave as non-interacting.
-To avoid the contradiction, the theory of the PSOI must be generalized to account for the momentum dependence of the SOI magnitude.

 The ground state is constructed by filling the quantum states of the lowest energy.
-These states have the least momentum when the HF potential \( \hat{V}_{\bm{p}}^{\mathrm{HF}} \) increases monotonically with \( p \).
+These states have the least momentum when the HF potential $ V_{\bm{p}}^{\mathrm{HF}} $ increases monotonically with $ p $.
 However, this is not the case with the potential of Eq.~\eqref{Eq:MF-nonpolarized}.
-The momentum dependence of \( \bm{\mathcal{M}}(\bm{p},\bm{p}') \) makes the effective dispersion non-monotonous, creating a moat-like dispersion.
+The momentum dependence of $ \bm{\mathcal{M}}(\bm{p},\bm{p}') $ makes the effective dispersion non-monotonous, creating a moat-like dispersion.
 Consequently, it becomes beneficial for electrons to populate states with higher momentum — a distinct feature of the PSOI\@.
 This fact eventually leads to the topological Lifshitz transition.

-To see this, first assume that electrons in a 3D gas with concentration $n$ form a Fermi sea enclosed by a spherical Fermi surface of radius $k_F = {(3 \pi^2 n)^{1/3}}$, with $n(\bm{p}) = \theta(k_F - \abs{\bm{p}})$.
+To see this, first assume that electrons in a 3D gas with concentration $n$ form a Fermi sea enclosed by a spherical Fermi surface of radius $k_F = {(3 \pi^2 n)}^{1/3}$, with $n(\bm{p}) = \theta(k_F - \abs{\bm{p}})$.
 Such distribution function generates a spherically symmetric effective dispersion of the form

 The factor $\Xi(k_F)$ is given by

 and interpolates between $\Xi(k_F) \approx k_F^5/5\Lambda$ for $k_F \ll \sqrt{\Lambda}$ and $\Xi(k_F) \approx k_F^3/3$ for $k_F \gg \sqrt{\Lambda}$.

 The effective mass of the electron diverges when the SOI magnitude $\alpha$ equals to